mvolkmann/blog/src/bun.md

   in the same source files.
 - Bun supports TypeScript out of the box.
 - Bun supports JSX/TSX files for generating HTML.
-- Bun has builtin support for SQLite databases using the `bun:sqlite` module.
+- Bun has built-in support for SQLite databases using the `bun:sqlite` module.
   It is 2 times faster than Deno and 4 times faster than Node.js in queries per second.
   Future support for MySQL and Postgres is planned.
-- Bun has builtin support for Jest-compatible unit tests using the `bun:test` module.
+- Bun has built-in support for Jest-compatible unit tests using the `bun:test` module.
 - Bun has better support for Web APIs including `fetch`, `Request`, `Response`, `ReadableStream`, `WebSocket`, and more.